Independent Medical Examinations (IMEs) & Workers’ Compensation Claims

-- Whether the employee’s injury is consistent with injuries usually sustained in the type of accident in question;
+- Whether the workplace injury is consistent with injuries usually sustained in the type of accident in question

-- The physical or mental limitations faced by the employee as a result of the injury; and
+- The physical or mental limitations faced by the employee as a result of the injury

 - Whether the employee has reached maximum medical improvement, which means that he or she is not expected to make further progress, even with additional treatment.

 The length of time that it takes for a doctor to complete an IME report depends on the severity of the injury and the complexity of the case.
-As a result, a doctor could take anywhere from a few days to a few weeks to issue a report.
+As a result, a doctor’s report could take anywhere from a few days to a few weeks to be issued.

 When are IMEs Conducted?

-- Certified by a board that has been approved by the American Board of Medical Specialities or its osteopathic equivalent; and
+- Certified by a board that has been approved by the American Board of Medical Specialities or its osteopathic equivalent

 Only physicians who satisfy these criteria are considered qualified to decide an injured employee’s impairment rating.
 Because these types of exams can have such a significant impact on an injured worker’s case, it is critical for those who have suffered a work injury to speak with an experienced workers’ comp attorney before attending the appointment.